-I have recently became pretty addicted to RX Bars – specifically the black chocolate and sea salt bars.
+I’m constantly on the hunt for easy, high-protein snacks for my kids and for myself.
+There was a phase when I was crushing RX Bars every day – specifically the black chocolate and sea salt bars.
 Ya, these ones.
-To make matters worse, my kids also like these bars.
 The only problem I have with this is that they are very expensive.
 HA!
-So, I figured I’d try to make some Copycat RX Bars and see how close I could get and maybe save a little $$$.
+So, I figured I’d try to make some Copycat RX Bars and see how close I could get and maybe save a little coin in the process.

 Luckily, the bars conveniently print the recipe on the label.
 The bars are basically a mix of dates, nuts, chocolate, and egg whites for protein.